SMI Commodities Analysis and SMI Trading Signals

 Buy trading signal is generated when this oscillator falls below oversold level & then rises above this level and starts to move upward.

-Sell Commodity Trading Signal is generated when this oscillator rises above overbought level & then falls below this level and starts to move downward.
+Sell Trading Signal is generated when this oscillator rises above overbought level & then falls below this level and starts to move downward.

 Divergence Commodity